yuvrajsunger/whatsapp-locations-to-geojson/README.md

 # whatsapp-locations-to-geojson
 Converts locations shared in whatsapp chat into a single geojson file.
+(Using Python's re, datetime modules and pandas, geopandas libraries)

 The ojective of writing this code for me is to keep track of attendance (location based) of field surveyors working in a project my team is heading.